KorolevskiiDev/opus-wasm/README.md

-Another way to user opus codec in browser
+Another way to use opus codec in browser